rettigd/scaffolding/README.md

-Verify and copy .env.example to .env
+Verify (set DB_PASSWORD and DB_DATABASE) and copy .env.example to .env
 - Make sure ports and project name don't conflict in your local dev environment

 Create apps